open-telemetry/opentelemetry-demo/CONTRIBUTING.md

 - It has been open for review for at least one working day.
 This gives people reasonable time to review.
 - Trivial change (typo, cosmetic, doc, etc.) doesn't have to wait for one day.
-- Urgent fix can take exception as long as it has been actively communicated.

 Any Maintainer can merge the PR once it is **ready to merge**.
 Note, that some PRs may not be merged immediately if the repo is in the process of a release and